 The type of signals that you can receive at your location.

 The country or region in which you live and the broadcasting standard that is used.

 The type of TV programming that you subscribe to from your cable or satellite provider.

 Your TV cable or satellite provider.

-The system resources available on your Windows Media Center computer.
-This includes system resources such as processor speed, memory, and video card capabilities, as well as available card slots and USB ports.
+The system resources available on your computer.
+This includes system resources, such as processor speed, memory, and video card capabilities, as well as available card slots and USB ports.

-Windows Media Center supports a number of analog and digital TV signals.
+Media Center supports a number of analog and digital TV signals.
 Examples of analog TV signals include NTSC, PAL, and SECAM.
-Analog satellite transmissions (as well as encrypted analog TV content) are being phased out of use as many countries switch to digital TV.
-Analog TV signals are received through a cable TV feed or over the air, using an antenna.
-Examples of digital TV signals that are now adopted worldwide include ATSC, ISDB-T, DVB-T, and DVB-S. Typically, these types of TV signals are received through a digital cable feed, over the air using an antenna, or by way of satellite.
+Analog TV signals are usually received through a cable TV feed, while digital TV signals such as ATSC, ISDB-T, DVB-T, and DVB-S are received through a digital cable feed, over the air using an antenna, or by way of satellite.
 The different types of digital TV signals include:

 Satellite TV is a TV system in which the signal is transmitted to an orbiting satellite that receives the signal, amplifies it, and then transmits it back to earth.
 Satellite TV signals are a digital format, although most of the standard televisions in the United States have analog format.
 To enable playback on an analog TV signal, the satellite TV receiver converts the digital signal into an analog format that a standard television can recognize and play back.
 There are two digital signal types for satellite TV: